bennettandrewm/recsys_movies/README.md

 After that, we utilized the `surpise` method to test SVD with GridSearch, KNNBasic, and KNNBaseline.
 KNNBasic and KNNBaseline hyperparameters were tested manually, alternating between pearson/cosine similarities and user/item based filtering.

 ### Cross-Validation and Hypertuning
 Cross-validation was performed using testsets for each algorithm tested.
-Additional 5-fold cross-validation (default hyperparameters) ws performed on the SVD model utilizing the CVGridSearch function in `surprise`.
+We used 5-fold cross-validation (default hyperparameters) during hypertuning of the SVD model, using the CVGridSearch function in `surprise`.
+Actual

 ### Best Results
 The method with the lowest RMSE (0.855) was a user-based, SVD with tuned hyperparameters {n_factors=150, n_epochs=25, lr_all=0.010, reg_all=0.05}.
 The KNN_baseline algorithm had a the next lowest RMSE utilizing similarity metric of pearson correlation coefficient and user-based filtering.